bjornaa/ladim2/doc/source/configuration.rst

 enhancements of the configuration setup do not break existing configuration files.

+The configuration file format is self-describing and can easily be modified by the user.
-The configuration file format is a subset of `yaml (YAML Ain't Markup Language) <http:yaml.org>`_.
-Knowledge of ``yaml`` is not necessary.
-The example configuration files are self-describing and can easily be modified.
+The format uses a subset of  `yaml (YAML Ain't Markup Language) <https:yaml.org>`_, but does not require extensive knowledge of the ``yaml`` standard.
+In fact, the format fits the simpler `StrictYAML <https://hitchdev.com/strictyaml/>`_ subset of ``yaml`` with flow-style entries allowed.

 .. note::